danbev/learning-crypto/notes/in-toto.md

 * attesterNames (gathered by the first step)

-So this was the part that was not clear to me regarding the predicate, but this is provided as input to a polic rule engine like OPA for example.
+So this was the part that was not clear to me regarding the predicate, but this is provided as input to a policy rule engine like OPA for example which can the approve/deny depending on the rules written.

 ### in-toto-enhancements (ITE)